duritong/puppet-nagios/README.md

 the service.

-Obviously, the check command must either be defined using nagios_command objects (some are supplied in nagios::defaults::commands) or in the nagios configuration files directly.
+Obviously, the check command must either be defined using nagios_command objects (some are supplied in `nagios::defaults::commands`) or in the nagios configuration files directly.

 NRPE Services
 -------------

 Some Nagios services need to be checked via NRPE.
-The following will make the nagios server define a service that will check the NRPE command 'check_cpu' on the current node:
+The following will make the nagios server define a service that will check the NRPE command `check_cpu` on the current node:

     nagios::service { 'CPU Usage':